 My wife and I share a love of bird observing and bird photography which takes us all over Australia.
 We love meeting other keen birders and sharing our experiences.
-Birds live in the beautiful parts of our country.
-We always get blessed with the unexpected experiences or ‘gift’, as we call it, of new and interesting birds, each time we go out birding.
+We always get blessed with the unexpected experience or gift, as we call it, of new and interesting birds, each time we go out birding.
 We love Australia, and the variety that each state and region offers in its wildlife and nature aspects.
-Join us in sharing our love.
-We have always found other birders enthusiastic and friendly people who appreciate the good things in life.

-I have recently published a book ‘What The Birds Teach Us?‘ (my legacy to my grandchildren and the youth of today) which is aimed at primary school aged children and early teens, though adults have been giving the most encouraging testimonies.
-The book features 33 Australian birds, in 72 pages of my beautiful bird pictures.
-It draws upon life skills from each bird which can be applied to build wisdom, self esteem, integrity, achievement and family values.
-You can purchase this from the sidebar on this page, or find out more from my BirdBook page.
+In 2015 I published a book ‘What The Birds Teach Us?‘ (my legacy to my grandchildren and the youth of today) which was aimed at Primary School aged children and early teens, though adults have been giving the most encouraging testimonies.
+The book was a sell-out success and a Second Edition was published and released in 2020 amid the Covid pandemic, which has continued to sell amazingly well because of its unique content and format.
+You can find out more by clicking the book cover below:

 A second book called “Flight of a Fledgling” (Growing Up and Leaving Home) is scheduled to be published early 2021.
 This book will target ages 16 to adult and will address important life choices and counselling issues for young adults regarding personal, relational and family issues, as they prpeare to leave The Nest and launch out into the world.

 Bird watching is having a revival, especially among young people.
 Also due to the extensive media presentations and websites featuring birds, cultures that have not previously been interested in birdwatching are becoming interested.
 I am encouraging families and older couples to get interested, as another means of healthy family and relationship bonding.
 We all can learn so much about life from our birds.
 The study of bird behaviour has become an interesting part of our birding experience.